gunnarx/meta-ivi/README.md

 ------------------

 URI: git://git.yoctoproject.org/poky
-> branch:   jethro
+> branch:   krogoth
-> revision: fc45deac89ef63ca1c44e763c38ced7dfd72cbe1
+> revision: 856f0648d6ff17088986977fd2414408474090b5

 URI: git://git.openembedded.org/meta-openembedded
 > layer:    meta-oe
-> branch:   jethro
+> branch:   krogoth
-> revision: ad6133a2e95f4b83b6b3ea413598e2cd5fb3fd90
+> revision: e027caff5b2476e150eacbb49e57321b6f78a096

-Using the above git sha's and the master meta-ivi branch, bitbaking leviathan-image is known to work (the leviathan-image build should be aligned with GENIVI 10.0).
+Using the above git sha's and the master meta-ivi branch, bitbaking miranda-image is known to work (the miranda-image build should be aligned with GENIVI 11.0).

 For creating a specific GENIVI compliant image version, please make sure you git checkout the related meta-ivi branch and follow the build instructions